-How Do Weather Conditions Affect a Mix On-Site Concrete Pour?
+How Do Weather Conditions Affect a Site Mixed Concrete Pour?

-In our previous blogs we have discussed the advantages associated the use of volumetric concrete trucks which deliver the raw materials and provide fresh site mixed concrete exactly where it is needed.
+Previously we have discussed the advantages associated the use of volumetric concrete trucks which deliver the raw materials and provide fresh site mixed concrete exactly where it is needed.
 We’re often asked what impact the weather has on this process, though?
 Are there ideal weather conditions for pouring concrete?
-And will extreme heat or cold reduce the quality?
+And will hot, cold or rainy weather affect the quality?

-In this blog, the Custom Concrete team offers guidance on the effect of rain, cold or heat on the quality of a concrete pour.
+In this article, the Custom Concrete team offers guidance on the impact of rain, cold or heat on concrete mixing, pouring, and curing.
+We’ll also consider ways to deal with these issues in order to maintain the quality and strength of your concrete mix.

-The reason for this is that concrete cures faster in higher temperatures.
-This can cause problems as the concrete mix requires hydration in order to form the crystals which makes the concrete strong.
+Concrete begins to cure as soon as it is poured.
+High temperatures can accelerate the evaporation of moisture in the concrete, which means the mix won’t hydrate adequately.
+Concrete requires hydration in order to form the crystals which makes the concrete strong.
 There is also the risk that water will evaporate on the surface too fast, which could lead to cracking and shrinkage.

 - Try to avoid the hours 11am-3pm for pouring concrete in hot conditions.